 - Compare the machine learning model to the baseline model or heuristic.

-Model evaluation can be considered the "QA" of machine learning.
+Model evaluation can be considered the quality assurance of machine learning.
 Adequately evaluating model performance against metrics and requirements determines how the model will work in the real world.

 Step 6.
-Experiment and adjust the model in operation
+Put the model in operation and make sure it works well

 When you're confident that the machine learning model can work in the real world, it's time to see how it actually operates in the real world -- also known as "operationalizing" the model: